ms-iot/azure-client-tools/docs/device-agent/device-agent.md

 - Provides a plug-in model for platform components which allows easy onboarding to various Azure services.
 This model includes discovery, initialization, error reporting, and state aggregation.
 - Comes with a set of ready-to-ship plug-ins for very commonly used platform components.

+#### Support Skus

+The device agent can run on both the Windows IoT Core sku and the Windows IoT Enterprise sku.
+More information can be found on the [Supported Skus](supported-skus.md) page.

+#### Get Started!

 The device agent is an open source project that is share in this repo.

 - [Quick Starts](quick-starts.md)